glpi-project/doc/source/modules/administration/rules/rulesmanagement.rst

   * **Keep**: the item will remain in the ceding entity;
   * **Disconnect**: the connection between element and object will be deleted

-* **Blacklists** Thanks to the GLPI blacklist mechanism, it is possible to exclude certain values ​​from processing by the rules engine.
+* **Blacklists** Thanks to the GLPI blacklist mechanism, it is possible to exclude certain values from processing by the rules engine.
 The types that can be taken into account are:

   * IP address;
   * MAC address;